-Three months ended May 31, 2023 and 2022 Notes to the Condensed Consolidated Financial Statements
+Three months ended May 31, 2025 and 2024 Notes to the Unaudited Condensed Consolidated Financial Statements

-Note 1 -Nature of Business and basis of Presentation
+Note 1 - Nature of Business and basis of Presentation

-FingerMotion, Inc. fka Property Management Corporation of America (the "Company") was incorporated on January 23, 2014 under the laws of the State of Delaware.
-The Company then offered management and consulting services to residential and commercial real estate property owners who rent or lease their property to third party tenants.
+FingerMotion, Inc. fka Property Management Corporation of America (the "Company") was incorporated on January 23, 2014, under the laws of the State of Delaware.
+The Company then offered management and consulting services to residential and commercial real estate property owners who rent or lease their property to third-party tenants.

-The Company changed its name to FingerMotion, Inc. on July 13, 2017 after a change in control.
-In July 2017 the Company acquired all of the outstanding shares of Finger Motion Company Limited ("FMCL"), a Hong Kong corporation that is an information technology company which specialize in operating and publishing mobile games.
+The Company changed its name to FingerMotion, Inc. on July 13, 2017, after a change in control.
+In July 2017 the Company acquired all of the outstanding shares of Finger Motion Company Limited ("FMCL"), a Hong Kong corporation formed on April 6, 2016, that is an information technology company which specialize in operating and publishing mobile games.